dmiau/Personalized-Compass/Compass[transparent]/README.txt

 Brought my MacMini to the office.

 What needs to be done?
-- initialize configurations window
 - wedge parameters (fomula parameter modifications?)
-- move the location table to the configuration pane
 - (desktop) touch-hold to move the compass
 - color - green check , red x
 - compass color (red is reserved for N, in most cases)
 - update method consolidation/clean-up
 - watch test mode
 - the issue of chaning compass sizes
-- location selection

 * test manager
 - test generation